Trump sues Univision for $500 million over Miss USA cancellation

 Trump is considered a long shot to get the Republican nomination despite his name recognition.

-(Reporting by Joseph Ax in New York; Additional reporting by Eric Beech in Washington and Nate Raymond in New York; Editing by Peter Cooney and Alan Crosby)
+(Additional reporting by Eric Beech in Washington and Nate Raymond in New York)